Stewkley: Campaign against London's third airport

 In 1968 the Roskill Commission was charged with looking into finding a site for London's third airport.
 The report was published in 1970, with the proposal that Stewkley would be destroyed along with some other nearby villages.
 However two local residents, Desmond Fennell and Bill Manning, set up the Wing Airport Resistance Association (WARA), which successfully campaigned against the proposal.
-A Monument, known as the Airport Monument and Spinney was erected in Stewkley to mark the successful campaign.
+The Airport Monument and Spinney was erected in Stewkley to mark the successful campaign.